Join a book club that is reading Parents Weekend: A Novel!

 From the bestselling author of If Something Happens to Me, comes one of the year’s most anticipated thrillers.

-Told through multiple points of view in past and present—and marking the return of FBI Special Agent Sarah Keller from Every Last Fear and The Night ShiftParents Weekend explores the weight of expectation, family dysfunction, and those exhilarating first days we all remember in the dorms when our friends become our family.
+Told from each family’s point of view—and marking the return of FBI Special Agent Sarah Keller from Every Last Fear and The Night ShiftParents Weekend explores the weight of expectation, family dysfunction, and those exhilarating first days in the dorms when friends become family.

 BUY THE BOOK